Skip to main content

 However creative you are, you’ll see better turnout if the event is targeted towards the lifestyles of your renters.
 Think about who lives in your community and what would appeal to them.

 For instance, let’s say you have a community with a lot of pet owners.
 A free pet grooming service or a pet photo contest would probably stir up a lot of interest.
 Or, if you have several young families living in your community, events that are kid-friendly would most likely see the most turnout.
-Find what is unique to your community and tailor your resident retention ideas towards that.

 Asking for RSVPs improves turnout